-Themes on Grief, part 1
+Themes on Grief, Part 1

 One of the ways that grief can deceive us is by making us — the griever— feel that what we are feeling, what we are subject to, is ours and ours alone.
+We are pulled under.

 No one has ever felt what I feel.